diodechain/website/_posts/2021-03-18-share-files-without-uploading.md

 **Why isn’t file sharing like calling someone on the phone - a direct connection without the involvement of third parties?**

-Diode Drive makes this possible - it allows you to share files directly from your computer straight to another computer or device!
+Diode Collab makes this possible - it allows you to share files directly from your computer straight to another computer or device!

 [![Get Started](../assets/img/blog/button-getstarted-145px.png)](/download/)